 Written by: Kimberly White

-Connecticut schools will soon be required to teach students about climate change thanks to a new state law.
+New Jersey schools will now be required to teach students about climate change.